kvenanzi/notebooks/pgvector-synthetic/pgvector-synthetic-guide.md

 - To swap embedding models or providers, update `EMBEDDING_BACKEND` (and related environment variables) and ensure the `VECTOR(n)` column matches the returned dimensionality.

 With this guide, you can trace how each section of the notebook transforms raw CSVs into a searchable, explainable semantic layer on top of Postgres + pgvector.

+## Troubleshooting
+- Backend won’t switch to hosted: Ensure `.env` sets `EMBEDDING_BACKEND=llm_api` and rerun the kernel.
+Cell 2/4 must run so `python-dotenv` loads `.env` before cell 8a prints settings.
+- Missing API key: Cell 8a raises an error if `llm_api` is selected without `OPENAI_API_KEY`.
+Add it to `.env` (no quotes/extra spaces) or export it in your shell.
+- Remote calls are very slow: Batch multiple texts per embeddings request, use a lighter model (e.g., `text-embedding-3-small`), and cache vectors so only new/changed rows call the API.
+Long runtimes happen if Step 9 embeds one row at a time over the network.
+- Vector length mismatch: If you see “Embedding length mismatch…”, set `EMBEDDING_DIM` in `.env` to the correct integer for your model, then rerun Step 9 to recreate the `VECTOR(n)` column.
+- Dimension inference got “stuck”: When `SKIP_EMBEDDING_SMOKETEST=1`, the first produced embedding defines the size.
+If you change models afterward, drop/recreate `patient_embeddings` by rerunning Step 9.
+- Postgres connection fails: Verify the DB is up (try `docker-compose up -d`), the host/port match `localhost:6432`, and cell 5 succeeded in `CREATE EXTENSION vector`.
+- Rate limits/429s from provider: Add a small delay and retry logic, reduce batch size, or throttle requests to stay under limits.